SParth-23/Netflix-Clone/README.md

-Your project documentation looks good!
-Here's a revised and polished version that enhances clarity, consistency, and readability:

----

 # Netflix Clone

 This project is a **Netflix Website Clone** designed with **HTML** and **CSS**.
 It replicates the sleek user interface and experience of Netflix, showcasing responsive design principles and modern web development techniques.